Pythm/ad-Lightwand/README.md

 Use dimrate to set brightness transition over time. -/+ 1 brightness pr x minutes counting down from previous brightness until brightness is met.

 > [!NOTE]
-> If '00:00:00' is not defined a 'turn_off' state will be default at midnight if other times is configured in automations or motionlights in defined for lights.
+> If '00:00:00' is not defined a 'turn_off' state will be default at midnight if other times is configured in automations or motionlights is defined for lights.

 ### Configure modes
 You can create as many modes in <b>light_mode</b> as you are able to have the time to configure and they can be defined with automations for different light settings during the day, light_data for one fits all setting or with a simple state: turn_on, lux_controlled, turn_off or manual.